elendee/threepress/README.md

 A gallery renders one three.js Scene.

-Create them using the shortcode generator in the Threepress admin, and then paste the shortcode wherever you want.
+Create them using the shortcode generator in the Threepress admin, and then paste the shortcode wherever you want - the javascript that renders the shortcodes is loaded on all public pages.

 To customize the layout or dimensions of your gallery, use CSS.
 An id tag of form `#threepress-gallery-[gallery name]` will be appended, or use class `.threepress-viewer` / `.threepress-viewer canvas`.